lcdm-uiuc/info490-sp16/Week4/README.md

 ## Tree Algorithms and Ensemble Techniques ##

-This week, you will learn about decision trees and ensemble techniques that often buiklt on tree algorithms to produce more robust machine learning predictions.
+This week, you will learn about decision trees and ensemble techniques that often built on tree algorithms to produce more robust machine learning predictions.

 ### Objectives ###